Trump’s top DC prosecutor nominee facing some GOP headwinds

 Martin has served as a defense attorney for a handful of January 6 rioters and attended Trump’s speech at the Ellipse near the Capitol the day of the attack.

-Senate Judiciary Chair Chuck Grassley told CNN Wednesday that his panel still had not received the necessary paperwork from the FBI to move forward with Martin’s nomination.
+Grassley told CNN on Wednesday that his panel still had not received the necessary paperwork from the FBI to move forward with Martin’s nomination.

 “That’s protocol,” he said.